| The

 Round Tower and "The Tinder Box"

-Many stories and anecdotes have been written about the Round
+Many stories and anecdotes have been written about the

-Tower and one legendary one was written by the world famous story
+Round Tower of Copenhagen - and one legendary one was written

-about "The Tinder Box" in 1835,
+- who wrote the story about "The Tinder Box"

-where the soldier meets the dog who sits on his money chest and
+who sits on his money chest and with very dreadful eyes -

-with very dreadful eyes - as big as the Round tower of Copenhagen.
+as big as the Round tower of Copenhagen.

 |